 But the tricky thing about headaches is that many of the symptoms of a migraine are idential to those caused by muscles and joints being out of their natural position.
 And, just because a headache is severe does not mean it's a migraine: The pain for both types of headaches can be equally debilitating.

-"While many people do struggle with migraine headaches," says O'Neal, "most headaches are caused from problems in the muscles, joints and ligaments.
+"While many people do struggle with migraine headaches," says O'Neil, "most headaches are caused from problems in the muscles, joints and ligaments.
 These problems send signals to the brain, which causes pain in the head.
 And despite the fact that many chronic headache patients struggle for years with no solid diagnosis, we've discovered that most of the time the causes are very common, and easy to diagnose and treat."

 Which type of headache do you have?

 So if you rule out a migraine, all other headaches fall into these into two categories: Cervicogenic headaches and posture-related headaches.

 "Cervicogenic headaches are caused by some sort of disorder in the neck," explains O'Neil.
 "A cervicogenic headache is usually located on one side of the head, like a migraine, and it is usually triggered by certain neck movements."